Students are fascinated at Jenolan Caves!

 The Mountain Lodge is our modern motel-style accommodation, with en-suite bathroom, kitchenette, television and iron.
 Capacity is as follows:

 Dinner and breakfast are served in Chisolm's Restaurant, a treat for many young students.
-We have special school menus that we fax to you closer to your arrival.
-Breakfast includes cereal, fruit, milk, toast, bacon and eggs.
-Special dietary requirements can be catered for with prior notice.
+We have buffet breakfasts and special school menus.
+Special dietary requirements can be catered for, with prior notice.

 Jenolan Caves is just 1¼ hours from Katoomba, 2½ hours from Western Sydney and 3 hours from Canberra.